AppCron/ACInteractor/README.md

 0. Add the files of the **Sources** folder to your project.

 ### via Download
-Alternativly you can just download the files directly from Github and add the files of the *Sources* folder to your project.
+Alternatively you can just download the files directly from Github and add the files of the *Sources* folder to your project.

 ## Writing Intactors
 ``` Swift